Marijndl/BEP/README.md

-# BEP
+# Bachelor end project
+Marijn de Lange - 1584944

+## Short description
-Bachelor end project for the bachelor biomedical engineering at TU/e.
+Bachelor end project to conclude the bachelor Biomedical engineering at Technical university Eindhoven.
+In collaboration with UMCU ("universitair medisch centrum Utrecht").
+Main goal: Development of a calibrated MRI phantom for MRI electrical properties mapping.
 Started 24-04-2023.

+## Contact
+For any question on the code or project please contact:
-Marijn de Lange - 1584944
+Marijn de Lange - m.p.d.lange@student.tue.nl